What Is Corrective Maintenance? (Examples & Steps to Take)

 • Plumbing: Kitchen staff identify that a sink has a slow drain.
 Rather than waiting for it to become completely clogged, a corrective maintenance request could involve having a plumber snake the drain to get water flowing properly through it.

-Corrective Maintenance vs. Breakdown Maintenance
+Corrective vs. Breakdown Maintenance

 Corrective maintenance and breakdown maintenance share the similarity of occurring after a problem has been identified, meaning they are both types of reactive maintenance.
-However, the key difference is that breakdown maintenance generally occurs when equipment or systems fail and become nonoperational, whereas corrective maintenance involves fixing something that is still in operating condition but perhaps on its way toward failing.
+However, the key difference is that breakdown maintenance generally occurs when equipment or systems fail and become nonoperational, whereas corrective maintenance involves fixing something that is still in working condition but perhaps on its way toward failing.

 Advantages of Corrective Maintenance